tylerneylon/dbgcheck/readme.md

 are printed out using `printf`-style formatting.

-As an exception to the standard `dbgcheck` behavior, this function does *not* terminate the program if its expectation is unmet, that is, if `cond` is nonzero.
+As an exception to the standard `dbgcheck` behavior, this function does *not* terminate the program if its expectation is unmet - that is, if `cond` is nonzero.